tsunami416604/azure-docs.hu-hu/articles/data-factory/connector-troubleshoot-guide.md

 - **Javaslat**: Ellenőrizze a lekérdezésben szereplő oszlopot, a "Structure" objektumot és a "leképezéseket" a tevékenységben.

-### <a name="error-code--sqlcolumnnamemismatchbycasesensitive"></a>Hibakód: SqlColumnNameMismatchByCaseSensitive

-- **Üzenet**: `Column '%column;' in DataSet '%dataSetName;' cannot be found in physical SQL Database.
-Column matching is case-sensitive.
-Column '%columnInTable;' appears similar.
-Check the DataSet(s) configuration to proceed further.`

 ### <a name="error-code--sqlbatchwritetimeout"></a>Hibakód: SqlBatchWriteTimeout

 - **Üzenet**: `Timeouts in SQL write operation.`